Most people know that outdoor

 using wall-to-wall carpeting ensure that carpets are kept clean.

-chemicals are used according to instructions.
+make sure that chemicals are used according to instructions.
 Do not mix chemicals.
-Take measures to
+Take

-ensure chemicals are stored and disposed of properly.
-If you must use chemicals, use them
+measures to ensure chemicals are stored and disposed of properly.
+If you must use

 |